connervieira/Predator/CONFIGURATION.md

             - When set to `false`, Predator will discard plates that don't have any valid guesses.
             - This setting does not override `general>alerts>alerts_ignore_validation`, and can be set to `false` without interferring with license plate hotlist alerts.
             - This value does not effect which license plates are logged to disk as configured in the `realtime>saving` configuration section.
-- `alerts` contains settings related to license plate alerting.
+- `alerts` contains settings related to license plate alerts.
     - `alerts_ignore_validation` is a boolean that determines whether alerts will respect or ignore the plate validation format.
         - When this is set to `true`, if a plate fails the validation test, but matches an alert database plate, the alert will be displayed anyway.
         - When set to `false`, only plates that have passed the validation test will be checked against the alert database.